gmunumel/market-mind/README.md

 1. Install the **Dev Containers** extension.
 2. Open the repository in VS Code and select **Reopen in Container**.
 3. The container pre-installs Python 3.12, Node 20, uv, project dependencies, and recommended extensions.
+Docker Compose brings up the `postgres` and `chroma` services automatically; other services can be started manually as needed.

 After launch: